- Alex Beech (@dofuss) |

-As somewhat of a niche genre, there are plenty of games that either focus solely on naval battles, or have a great naval element to them.
-Whether you'll have to manage your fleet of aircraft and battleships to beat your enemy, defend your base, ports, and fleet, or launch raids to cut off naval routes and invade enemy territory, there are naval battle games for every scenario.
+While it might be somewhat of a niche genre, there are plenty of awesome games out there that focus solely on naval battles.
+Whether you have to manage your fleet of aircraft and battleships to beat your enemy, defend your base, ports, and fleet, or launch raids to cut off naval routes and invade enemy territory, there are nautical warfare games for every scenario.
 Below are some of the best naval battle games for PC, taking you from WWII to the 17th Century high seas, and everywhere in between.

 The sequel to BattleStations Midway, BattleStations Pacific expands on the previous title by adding new features including new weapons and ships, different kinds of combat–namely, more advanced submarine battles– and the ability to play either a US or Japanese campaign.
 It also has 5 extra multiplayer modes, including Island Capture, Duel, Competitive, Siege and Escort.